 Honoring East Austin’s Culture

-Skylark Lounge feels like a bar that has been around forever, and it kind of has.
+The Skylark Lounge feels like a bar that’s been around forever, and it kind of has.
 Operating for 32 years as Airport Bar & Grill, a primarily African American bar, and then briefly as Bernadette’s, a lesbian bar, the building housing Skylark Lounge has been a fixture in the East Austin landscape for decades.
-Owner Johnny LaTouf grew up visiting and learning about the neighborhood, with the African American woman who raised him.
+Owner Johnny LaTouf grew up visiting and learning about the neighborhood, from the African American woman who raised him.

 Throw on Your Dancing Duds and Go

 Skylark’s stellar lineup of lively, soulful bands includes a roster of talent intended to keep your blood pumping and your heart light.
 Soul Man Sam, well known among Austin musicians for his decades of performances, hosts a rotating guest list on Soul Sundays.
 His musical revue serves as a bridge from Austin’s soul scene past to now.
 You never know what incredible talent will join Soul Man Sam’s formidable presence.

 While Skylark’s talent always impresses, here are a few shows I personally recommend: